burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 > Unofficial UTMT with UnderAnalyzer: https://nightly.link/UnderminersTeam/UndertaleModTool/actions/artifacts/1814233921.zip

 ## Issues
-- obj_slope does not work as intended, as you can just walk through it
 - Enemies that should only spawn Post Sugar Rush still load
 - Cotton Power-Up doesn't harm any enemy other than the Chocolate Frog